Naval Air Facility El Centro Administers COVID-19 Vaccine

 |0

-This work, Naval Air Facility El Centro Administers COVID-19 Vaccine [Image 3 of 3], by PO3 Drew Verbis, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Naval Air Facility El Centro Administers COVID-19 Vaccine, by PO3 Drew Verbis, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT